codelucas/newspaper/README.rst

 Todo List
 ---------
+X Means done

-- Fully integrate the goose library into our own article class
+- X Fully integrate the goose library into our own article class
-- Add multiple article download (concurrently with gevent or multithread) example
+- X Add multiple article download (concurrently with gevent or multithread) example
+- Add a "follow_robots.txt" option in the config object.
 - Bake in the CSSSelect and BeautifulSoup dependencies
-- Add in an examples seciton on README
+- Add in an examples section on README
 - Make the documentation much better, still learning how to use sphinx docs!